Play-N-Skillz: 2008–2017

-In 2008, Play-N-Skillz worked with Lil Wayne to create the song "Got Money" for his album Tha Carter III.
-The song soared to the top of the charts in hip-hop and pop and was nominated for three Grammy Awards.
+In 2008, Play-N-Skillz worked with New Orleans rapper Lil Wayne to create the song "Got Money" for his album Tha Carter III (2008).
+The song soared to the top of both the hip-hop and mainstream pop charts, and was nominated for three Grammy Awards.

-By 2011, the duo brought their music to the EDM scene, and crossed paths with David Guetta, who also saw a similar need.
-Together, they co-wrote and arranged his music, leading to the hit "Where Them Girls At" featuring Nicki Minaj and Flo Rida.
+Three years later, the duo brought their music to the EDM (electronic dance music) scene, crossing paths with David Guetta, with whom they saw a mutual opportunity.
+Together, they co-wrote and arranged his music, leading to the 2011 hit "Where Them Girls At" featuring Nicki Minaj and Flo Rida.

-In 2016, the DJs signed with Latium Records/Sony Latin and released the single "No Es Ilegal (Not a Crime)", a collaboration with Daddy Yankee which spent 20 weeks on the charts and earned them their first Latin Billboard nomination for best duo or group in 2017.
-On the heels of this success, the duo released in 2017 their follow-up single under Sony Latin, a modern remake of the Selena classic "Si Una Vez", featuring Frankie J, Wisin and Leslie Grace on the Spanish version, Becky G and Kap G on the English version.
-The single instantly became a viral sensation, topping the Shazzam and iTunes charts at number one, as well as spending 23 weeks on the Billboard charts, earning the brothers their second consecutive Billboard Latin Music Award nomination.
+In 2016, the DJs signed with Latium Records/Sony Music Latin and eventually released the single "No Es Ilegal (Not a Crime)", a collaboration with Puerto Rican artist and reggaetonero Daddy Yankee, which spent 20 weeks on the charts and earned them their first Latin Billboard nomination for best duo or group in 2017.
+On the heels of this success, the duo released their follow-up single in 2017, a modern remake of the Selena Quintanilla classic "Si Una Vez", creating a Spanish-language version featuring vocalists Frankie J, Wisin and Leslie Grace, and Spanglish and English versions with Becky G and Kap G. The single instantly became a viral sensation, topping the Shazzam and iTunes charts, as well as spending 23 weeks on the Billboard charts, earning the brothers their second consecutive Billboard Latin Music Award nomination.